jo288/KoKo_WebProject_FA19/documents/design-journey.md

   - Card sort:
   ![Card sort](card_sort.jpeg)
   - [explanation of how your come up with your content organization and navigation.]
+  There was multiple ideas that we had for the different navigation items we wanted.
+We considered creating an animation with a dropdown menu but because the target audience and client wanted a more simple design we just used a more simple cardsort with all the navigation items in one line.

 ## Interactivity